ameseee/kwk-curriculum-site/swift-ios/lessons/loops/index.md

   </ul>
 </div>

-We are really getting int some complicated work.
+We are really getting into some complicated work.
 Work through the practice below to make you have this down.

 <div class="practice">
   <h2>Practice: Loops</h2>